 - Difficulty stopping and braking effectively

-Additionally, uneven wheel alignments and balance problems will not only cause irregular tire wear, they can cause expensive problems for your vehicle, leaving you dealing with a hefty car repair bill in the future.
+Additionally, uneven wheel alignments and balance problems will not only cause irregular and premature tire wear, they can cause expensive problems for your vehicle, leaving you dealing with a hefty car repair bill in the future.

 What Factors Can Cause Damage to the Tires?